spark-94/BBS/README.md

 Contents in directories
 ----------------------
-    bilayers     : PSF,CRD, and PDB of inidividual bilayers B1 and B2 with system info.
-(STR) toppar       : CHARMM force field files
+    bilayers     : PSF,CRD, and PDB of inidividual bilayers with their system info.
+(STR); The box center is at the origin (the CHARMM box convention) toppar       : CHARMM force field files
     openmm_script: OpenMM simulation (based on CHARMM-GUI Membrane-Builder) and SLURM job scripts